OilProducts/fz/README.md

 where these inputs are saved.
 Basic block coverage via breakpoints is always enabled.

+Each saved input is keyed by a hash of the coverage it produced.
+Samples are written as JSON files containing both the executed basic blocks and the input bytes (base64 encoded).
+Because filenames are derived from the coverage hash, parallel fuzzing only keeps the first input for a given coverage set, preventing duplicate samples that exercise the same code paths.

 ```bash
 python3 main.py --target /path/to/binary --iterations 100 --corpus-dir ./out
 ```